 Learn from Charles about growing all kinds of vegetables and many fruits too, productively, healthily and with less effort.
 I explain and show you the great methods I have evolved, using no dig and organic principles.

 Both day and weekend courses are available at Homeacres garden in Somerset.
-They include Steph’s amazing lunches, so f you have dietary requirements, please say this when booking.
+They include lunches, so if you have dietary requirements, please say this when booking.

 To book a course, scroll down and click on a date you want, to bring up a new page with “Add to basket” tab for payment by card.
 The price includes 20% VAT.